Updated January 22, 2023

 If getting a job does not prove to be a problem for someone charged with driving under the influence of alcohol or drugs, getting to and from work may be.
 If the vehicle registration, insurance, or license is suspended, driving the car will not be an option.
 Carpooling will be possible only if neighbors are understanding and are commuting to the same area.
 Public transportation may not be available, particularly in rural areas or for workers with long commutes.

-Avoiding the consequences
+Avoiding the employment consequences of DUI

 One of the best ways to prevent a DUI from affecting future employment is to fight it.
 Though anyone can defend against this charge, an experienced DUI lawyer builds the best case.
 With help from this type of legal expert, even repeat offenders have fought and won their DUI cases, limiting the potential effects on their careers.